-Justification of Red List Category
+Justification of Red List category

 This species has an extremely large range, and hence does not approach the thresholds for Vulnerable under the range size criterion (Extent of Occurrence <20,000 km2 combined with a declining or fluctuating range size, habitat extent/quality, or population size and a small number of locations or severe fragmentation).
-The population trend appears to be stable, and hence the species does not approach the thresholds for Vulnerable under the population trend criterion (>30% decline over ten years or three generations).
+Despite the fact that the population trend appears to be decreasing, the decline is not believed to be sufficiently rapid to approach the thresholds for Vulnerable under the population trend criterion (>30% decline over ten years or three generations).
 The population size is very large, and hence does not approach the thresholds for Vulnerable under the population size criterion (<10,000 mature individuals with a continuing decline estimated to be >10% in ten years or three generations, or with a specified population structure).
 For these reasons the species is evaluated as Least Concern.

 Text account compilers

-BirdLife International (2021) Species factsheet: Cinclus mexicanus.
-Downloaded from http://www.birdlife.org on 30/11/2021.
-Recommended citation for factsheets for more than one species: BirdLife International (2021) IUCN Red List for birds.
-Downloaded from http://www.birdlife.org on 30/11/2021.
+Recommended citation for factsheets for more than one species: BirdLife International (2023) IUCN Red List for birds.
+Downloaded from http://datazone.birdlife.org on 03/12/2023.